Macon Music: Eliot Spitzer night

 The Music planned, until the league formally ceased operations, to play in 2008.
 The team even made national headlines earlier that month when its website posted an Eliot Spitzer night promotion, to poke fun at the former New York governor's prostitution scandal.
-Among the planned highlights on Eliot Spitzer Night: Client #9 (or fan #9) will receive a free Music prize pack," the team said on its web site.
+Among the planned highlights on Eliot Spitzer Night: Client #9 (or fan #9) will receive a free Music prize pack," the team said on its website.
 "Any fan with the name Eliot, Spitzer, or 'Kristen' along with any fan from New York will receive $1 off admission."
 The name Kristen was how the call girl is identified in investigative documents.
 ATMs would be available for cash withdrawals not to exceed $5,000 per hour.
 The team also announced it would give away a New York vacation, including a one-night stay at the Mayflower Hotel, although the hotel linked to the Spitzer scandal is actually in Washington, D.C.
 The Music also claimed it formally invited Spitzer to come on down and throw out the first pitch.